 When to go

-This trip is available to start on any date between the 6 January and the 20 December.
+This trip is available to start year-round.
 The flexibility of self-guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.

 July is the hottest month in the Atlas Mountains with an average temperature of 29C, and the coldest is January at 13C, with the most daily sunshine hours at 11 in July.
 Some walks are above the snow line year-round.

-Please note that during Ramadan and Eid Al Adha’s festival times, many restaurants and shops will be closed, which may affect your trip experience.
-Ramadan and Eid Al Fitr change yearly.
-Ramadan 2023 will begin 22 March and ends 20 April.
-Eid al-Adha 2023 will begin 28 June and ends 2 July.
+Please note that during Ramadan and Eid al-Adha’s festival times, many restaurants and shops will be closed, which may affect your trip experience.
+Ramadan and Eid al-Adha change yearly.
+Ramadan 2024 is expected to begin 11 March and end 09 April (Eid al-Fitr).
+Eid al-Adha 2024 is expected to be from 16 June to 20 June.

 Click to view travel options